 Although we have reviewed how to determine cap rates, it is in your best interest to have a professional self storage broker or appraiser with lots of self storage experience figure out the cap rate for your property.
 They should have at least five or six comparable properties with cap rates that you can compare.

-With that being said, my experience in the mid-Atlantic states has shown cap rates range from a low of 5.5% for the best self storage properties to a high of 10% for self storage properties that are what you would call high risk investments.
+What makes for a good self storage cap rate?
+In my experience in the mid-Atlantic states, cap rates range from a low of 5.5% for the best self storage properties to a high of 10% for self storage properties that are what you would call high risk investments.
 I have seen some self storage portfolios sell for less than 6% cap rates.
-The mean cap rate in the mid-Atlantic currently sits at 7.5%.
+What is the average cap rate for storage units?
+The current mean cap rate for self storage facilities in the mid-Atlantic currently sits at 7.5%.

 You have now learned what a cap rate is, you know how they are determined and understand why we use them in real estate.
 If you would like to learn more, our knowledgeable self storage brokers will gladly help.
 And, if you are ready to sell your self storage facility, our team can determine the proper cap rate and provide you with a free and confidential property valuation.